 This also includes commercial aircraft (under the Air Carrier Access Act), so if you’re hoping to fly with your ESA, you should contact the airline well in advance of your travel date.
 If they do not accept ESAs on board, your ESA may still be able to travel with you as an ordinary pet, subject to the airline’s pet fees and policies.

 Thankfully, housing legislation is more lenient to ESA owners.
 Specifically, you have the right to have your emotional support animal live with you, even in a rented apartment with a “no pets” policy.
-According to the federal Fair Housing Act (FHA) and the Americans with Disabilities Act (ADA), housing providers must make reasonable accommodations for any tenant (or potential tenant) who provides a legitimate ESA letter.
+According to the federal Fair Housing Act (FHA), housing providers must make reasonable accommodations for any tenant (or potential tenant) who provides a legitimate ESA letter.
 The landlord must also waive their usual pet charges, and even breed and weight restrictions.

 The Fair Housing Act protects people with disabilities from facing discrimination when obtaining housing.
 Under this law, a landlord must provide reasonable accommodation to individuals with disabilities to have the same opportunity to live elsewhere.
 To grant people with mental disabilities this equal opportunity, landlords must grant housing rights to ESAs or service animals and their handlers.